 It really depends on the treatment process that one uses.
 With the SPOP process, for example, we avoid the precipitation of the heavy metals as highly voluminous hydroxides.
 Instead, the heavy metals are precipitated as zero-valence phases (like Au0), oxides with a ferrite structure (like (Zn, Ni, Cu, Fe, Mn)2+Fe3+2O4) or delafossite mineral structures (like CuFeO2), and doped heavy metal oxides (like Cu2O, ZnO).
 The precipitated particles (Figure 2) are stable crystallites with a size of a few nanometres.
 In the worst case, the recovered particles can be used for metallurgical treatments.
 The goal is to make them attractive for industrial applications, for example, the doped ZnO is a compound valuable for semiconductor technology or piezoelectric devices.

 What are the aims of current research on the subject?

 Current research aims at economically recovering metals as anthropogenic resources.
 A first step in the right direction is to identify and classify anthropogenic resources.
 For this propose, the EU-network “MINEA – Mining the European Anthroposphere” recently published a document aiming to regulate globally the classification of anthropogenic resources.
 With such a standard, it is easier to identify resources and to show their potential for both public authorities and industry.
-We hope that our common efforts will contribute to raising awareness on avoiding geosphere abuses.
-There are ways to recover metals in an economic and ecological way: we “only” have to find them, optimize them and make them available.
-This process is clearly complex and represents a challenge which can only be engaged if academic, governmental and non-governmental regulatory institutions actively collaborate for a change in the use of secondary resources.
+We hope that our common efforts will contribute to raising awareness of avoiding geosphere abuses.
+There are ways to recover metals in an economic and ecological way: we only have to find them, optimize them and make them available.
+This process is clearly complex and represents a challenge that can only be tackled if academic, governmental and non-governmental regulatory institutions actively collaborate for a change in the use of secondary resources.